Headstorm/Interview/Solution 3/README.md

 ## RECORDS:
 Has key r_id (record id) which is obtained from the json file.
 Person is identified by the foreign key id: Reference PERSON.
 Has attributes Basic#, Advanced# and ProtectionPlan.

+The attribute names are exactly as stated in the question.
 Queries are generated to the console.